Club Arthur a new addition to the beat club scene in Dublin city centre.

 The success of the beat clubs has also attracted the interest of the police who visit frequently seeking evidence of drug taking and sexual misconduct.
 The clubs have even been denounced from the pulpit with one priest condemning them as

 Michael Ryan a band member and a director of Club Arthur believes it is the location of beat clubs in cellars, rather than in the suburbs like the nicer rugby clubs, that has caused older people to be suspicious.

 Older people are squares

 Ryan has invited parents and the press to come to his club to experience first-hand what goes on there but his offer has not been taken up in great numbers.
 He is adamant the clubs are not evil, dangerous places.

 Those who attend beat clubs do so primarily because of the music, but also because they can wear the clothes they like in surroundings complimentary to their clothes.
-Boasting an exciting and carefree atmosphere, these clubs are different to the usual dance-halls.
+Boasting an exciting and carefree atmosphere, these clubs are different from the usual dance halls.

 It’s amazing the difference it makes when you have a good group, the way you feel.

 This episode of 'Newsbeat' was broadcast on 30 September 1966.
 The reporter is Cathal O'Shannon.